Six months with the first semi-mainstream sex robot for men.

 Conclusion: Is the Fleshlight Launch a must-have, even at $200?

 As for the interactive content and the VR—no, it’s not out there in full force volume yet.
-There’s still still quite a bit to be done in terms of content development, content delivery, and syncing.
+There’s still some work to be done in terms of content development, content delivery, and syncing.
 Yet, it still entertained me, got me off many times, and allowed me to experience a taste of new and exciting things that are around the corner.
 The investment in the VR headset was worth it to me as a bonus to the enjoyment of the Launch, as well as someone interested in technology and sex.

 You should consider the Fleshlight Launch now if any of the following apply to you: